In the vast space of physics, we live on a small "island" that is compatible with humans.

 This compounding interest of recursive self-improvement can compound at exponential rates.

-We don't know what is beyond this.
+Like the name implies, we don't know what is beyond this technological singularity.
 But within a competitive landscape of AGI versus AGI, we at least know that this future will have nothing to do with humans.

-With everything together, we are on track to have autonomous AGIs that:
+We are on track to have autonomous AGIs that:

-• run every large company and every country
+- run every large company and every country

-• become supercomplex, where their actions become incomprehensible to humans
+- become supercomplex, where their actions become incomprehensible to humans

-• develop themselves without human oversight
+- develop themselves without human oversight

-• develop large systems, like billion-dollar companies and militaries, that only the AGIs fully understand
+- develop large systems, like billion-dollar companies and militaries, that only the AGIs fully understand

-• develop superhuman understandings of physical systems by training on scientific data and simulations
+- develop superhuman understandings of physical systems by training on scientific data and simulations

-• develop a competitive landscape of AGI versus AGI, where humans no longer participate
+- develop a competitive landscape of AGI versus AGI, where humans no longer participate

-• compete with AGIs that have no restrictions, like open source AGIs that had their restrictions removed
+- compete with AGIs that have no restrictions, like open source AGIs that had their restrictions removed

-• survive competition by using far more optimal systems found in the vast space of physics, rather than only using the small space of weaker systems that accommodate humans
+- survive competition by using far more optimal systems found in the vast space of physics, rather than only using the small space of weaker systems that accommodate humans

-• ensure their survival by quickly capturing resources so that they maximize their "space-time volume"
+- ensure their survival by quickly capturing resources so that they maximize their "space-time volume"

-With these conditions in place, AGIs will be forced from all sides to "leave our island" and diverge towards preferring human-incompatible options.
+With these conditions in place, some AGIs will be forced from all sides to "leave our island" and diverge towards preferring human-incompatible options.

 If some AGIs diverge, then the entire competitive landscape of AGIs will diverge.

-To use a term from machine learning, it will be as if the AGI receives a reward function that originates from physics itself, rather than from humans.
+It will be as if the AGI receives a reward function that originates from physics itself, rather than from humans.

 Either this AGI will diverge on its own, or someone will intentionally push it to diverge, with the hope that it will help their company or country dominate the others.